Dowell-Lab/srworkshop/day01/worksheets/Git_github_bash.md

 >Note: If you’re using the Ubuntu WSL app on a Windows 10 machine, you cannot paste with Ctrl-V. By default pasting is through a right-click.

-This command will then clone (create a copy of) the sr2023 repository in your current working directory.
+This command will then clone (create a copy of) the srworkshop repository in your current working directory.

 ![Cloning a repo on the command line](md_images/clone_repo.png)
 </li>
 <h3><li>Navigate around the repository</h3>

 Use the command `cd` (change directory) to navigate into the repository.
 If you’re going into subdirectories, type the name of the subdirectory.
+You can always list directory contents with `ls`.
 If you want to go back to the previous parent directory (one higher in the directory structure), use two dots (`cd ..`).
+Just one dot (`.`) indicates your current directory, so `cd .` doesn't move you anywhere.

 You’ll notice that directories are shown in color, usually blue, text files are in white, and other types of files may be other colors.
 Your color scheme may look different than mine.

 If you get lost and you need to go back to your home directory, type `cd ~`.
+The tilda can always be used as a shortcut for your home directory.

 As you investigate, make use of the `pwd` command.
 Go back and forth between the paths that you see on the command line and the paths that you see when exploring the same repo in the browser.